Vegan and Gluten-free. An easy holiday side dish everyone will love. Miso glazed roasted brussel sprouts.

 Serve these vegetables along side anything really.
 As a mostly veg-family we will eat them next to any rice or pasta based dish.

-Miso Glazed Brussels Sprouts
+How to make Miso Glazed Brussels Sprouts

 - 1 pound of Brussels sprouts dark leaves removed, stems left in tact, quartered or halved depending on size